JNOSQL/jnosql-book/en/part4/chapter4_1.md

 ##### Key

-Just to Key-value database, that shows on the key-value database with a field is a key.
+Just to Key-value database, that shows on the key-value database with a field is the key.

 ```java
 @Entity